apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Gigi Hadid, Miles Teller and more stars attend Taylor Swift's 34th birthday party**
+**Oprah taking weight loss drug, says she wants to shed shame**

-You can read more about it [here](https://pagesix.com/2023/12/14/entertainment/gigi-hadid-more-attend-taylor-swifts-34th-birthday-party/).
+You can read more about it [here](https://www.newsnationnow.com/health/oprah-weight-loss-drugs-ozempic-wegovy-mounjaro/).

 ## Requirements
 - Python 3.8